Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 As a teenage monarch, Zhengde Emperor spent lots of time playing different types of games, supported by eunuchs around him.

-Thanks to his father’s hard-working and efficient political system, the government ran well, even though Zhengde Emperor kept being absent in many government meetings.
+Thanks to his father’s hard-working and efficient political system, the government ran well, even though Zhengde Emperor kept being absent from many government meetings.

 Sometime later, his officials had given up persuading him to show up at important meetings and got used to his long-term absence.